 A vehicle card system is best suited for companies with drivers that rotate vehicles.
 The system is designed to make it easy for drivers to remember a single PIN even as they rotate to a different vehicle with a different vehicle card.
 The PIN identifies the driver making the purchase while the vehicle card identifies the vehicle being fueled.
 With cards assigned by vehicle, fleet managers can easily add or cancel driver PINs as needed without having to issue new fuel cards.
 Like driver cards, vehicle cards can be set up with controls to manage purchases, and you can set up a prompt to enter the odometer number and track MPG and CPM.

-Regardless of which option you choose, make use of additional layers of security to control fleet fueling.
+Regardless of which option you choose, make use of all the security features available to your fuel card program.